divijghose/firedrake/Firedrake-meeting-2024-04-10.md

 Petsc upstream fixed the MasOS issues related to CHACO and Openblas.
 However, firedrake install [fails](https://github.com/firedrakeproject/firedrake/wiki/Daiane) for `petsc4py` installation.

 CW: This is hard.
 See [my previous attempt at landing Cython 3](https://github.com/firedrakeproject/firedrake/pull/3290#issuecomment-1849967265).
 Ideally numpy 2.0 gets released first and this is [really close to happening](https://github.com/numpy/numpy/issues/24300#issue-1828940995) (matter of weeks).

+DH: We build numpy.
+Can we attempt to use release candidate?

+JB: TODO after break.

 ## Merge PRs